 n., A document created by a physical or juridical person in the course of practical activity that is produced on a medium (paper, magnetic tape, disc, plate, etc.) by means of a writing instrument (pen, pencil, typing machine, printer, etc.) or of an apparatus for fixing data, images and/or voices.
+[Archives]

-Initialism for "eXtensible Markup Language."
+n., Initialism for "eXtensible Markup Language."
+[Computer and Information Sciences]

-XML document
+xml document

 n., An SGML-compliant digital document encoded using eXtensible Markup Language (XML) in conformance with the syntactic rules described in a Document Type Definition (DTD) or a schema document.
-See also: HTML document; SGML document.
+[Computer and Information Sciences]